 This seems obvious, but make sure each of your text messages are offering value to your customers.
 Don’t overuse this channel for each and every message you can think of.
 People are used to getting a ton of emails each day, but as soon as you start filling up their phone with texts, they will get aggravated or bored or both.

 I’ve subscribed to SMS messages from companies that have inundated me with so many messages that I had no choice but to opt out.
 It’s no fun getting multiple texts per day taking you through every single thing going on at a company.
-We always choose to save our texts for the most important messages, such as big promotions or special offers on items the customer has showed prior interest in.
+Choose your text messages widely.
+Send enticing messages that will excite your customers, rather than annoy them.

-Klaviyo offers a handy tool called Smart Sending, which ensures that customers only receive a certain amount of messages in a given time frame.
+To ensure your customers aren’t getting texts too often, Klaviyo offers a handy tool called Smart Sending.
+This ensures that customers only receive a certain amount of messages in a given time frame.
 This can be turned on for SMS or email and you can decide that customers shouldn’t receive the text message campaign you’re sending out if they received another SMS within the last 24 hours, for example.

 Keep your messages short & to the point